dotnet/iot/src/devices/ShiftRegister/README.md

 ## Using GPIO

 The binding can use `GpioController` pins to control the shift register.
-It relies on [ShiftRegisterMapping](ShiftRegisterMapping.cs) to describe the pins that will be used.
+It uses [ShiftRegisterPinMapping](ShiftRegisterPinMapping.cs) to describe the pins that will be used.

 The following example code demonstrates how to use a shift register with GPIO.